Where To Stay In Big Sky: Best Hotels, Cabins & Family-Friendly Lodges

 In Summary

-• Our First Choice- Stay in hotel-like condos in Mountain Village and walk to the lifts.
+• Our First Choice– Stay in hotel-like condos like the Shoshone Hotel in Mountain Village and walk to the lifts.
 However, keep in mind that you have somewhat limited dining choices and definitely less for nightlife.
 (Keep in mind, however, that nightife is fairly limited in all areas of Big Sky.)

-• Or stay in a spacious ski-in ski-out mountain chalet or townhome in Moonlight Basin enjoying more room and a full kitchen but no restaurants within walking distance.
+• Stay in a spacious ski-in ski-out mountain chalet or townhome like Saddle Ridge in Moonlight Basin enjoying more room and a full kitchen but no restaurants within walking distance.

 No matter where you stay, it will be a fantastic time at Big Sky!